What Should Be The Ideal Blog Post Length?

 1. Do all your research before you begin

-To avoid feeling overwhelmed when writing a longer piece, conduct all of your research ahead of time.
-You should have a thorough understanding of the issue, how competitors approached it, your aims, and the target audience for the piece.
+Conduct all of your research ahead of time to avoid feeling overwhelmed when writing a longer piece.
+You should thoroughly understand the issue, how competitors approached it, your aims, and the target audience for the piece.

 Read the top ten blog entries that are currently ranking in search results.
-An additional suggestion is to look at what Google suggests under the “People also ask” area.
-These questions can help you figure out what topics to address in your post.
+Another suggestion is to look at what Google suggests under the “People also ask” section.
+These questions can help you determine what topics to address in your post.

 2. Choose significant keywords to include in your content

 Each topic you want to analyze or problem you want to address comes down to keywords and phrases.
-Keywords are what interested people type into search engines to find articles, blog entries, or even business websites.
+Keywords are what people interested in type into search engines to find articles, blog entries, or even business websites.

-You can use blogging tools and keyword planners like Ahrefs, Google Keyword Planner, or Semrush to strategically locate high-search volume keywords linked to your content and integrate them into your article.
+You can use blogging tools and keyword planners like Ahrefs, Google Keyword Planner, or Semrush to strategically locate high-search-volume keywords related to your content and integrate them into your article.

-It’s suggested to use the term in the blog post title, introduction, SEO description, and a few times throughout the text.
-This helps search engines realize that your article is closely related to the search keyword and increases the likelihood that your blog post will be ranked.
+It’s suggested that the term be used in the blog post title, introduction, SEO description, and a few times throughout the text.
+This helps search engines understand that your article is closely related to the search keyword, increasing the likelihood that your blog post will be ranked.

 3. Create a quick and detailed outline